FunkinCrew/Funkin/README.md

 newgrounds
 ```
 So for each of those type `haxelib install [library]` so shit like `haxelib install newgrounds`
-(Downloading the openfl, lime and hxcpp libraries with each specific version and vshaxe can make you use the Haxe [language server](https://marketplace.visualstudio.com/items?itemName=nadako.vshaxe) in Visual Studio Code, You can't use another type of versions without failing your cache, making it very slow and tedious.)

 You'll also need to install a couple things that involve Gits.
 To do this, you need to do a few things first.
 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.